Hepatitis C

 What can I do if my hepatitis C test is positive?

-Contact your doctor, as additional testing may be needed to confirm a diagnosis, to verify if you have liver damage, and for consideration of any treatment.
+Contact your doctor, as additional testing may be needed to find out if you have current hepatitis C infection, check on the health of your liver, and consider treatment.
 For most people, hepatitis C can now be cured in as little as 8-12 weeks with limited side effects.
-National guidelines recommend hepatitis C treatment for nearly everyone with hepatitis C, including people who inject drugs and people in recovery.
-Additionally, if confirmed, you would be counseled on ways to care for your liver and prevent spreading HCV to others.
+National guidelines recommend hepatitis C treatment for nearly everyone with hepatitis C, including people who use drugs and people in recovery and people who experiencing homelessness.
+If you have current infection, you may be counseled on ways to care for your liver and prevent spreading HCV to others.

 Facts